ewoodbury/lean-autoformalizer/docs/ARCHITECTURE.md

 `AutoformalizationResult` contains attempt logs, compilation outcomes, and cache metadata consumed by CLI commands, tests, and evaluation reports.

-## Beam search executors and Retries
+## Beam search

-Beam search is a parallel sampling strategy: instead of trusting a single generation, it spins up several “beam slots,” each representing one independent candidate drawn from the model with slightly different randomness.
-The executor fills those slots using the configured schedules.
+Beam search is a parallel sampling strategy: instead of generating only one proof candidate, it spins up several beam slots where each generates an independent candidate with slightly different randomness.

+On each subsequent retry, the executor increases the beam width and temperature to explore a wider candidate space, increasing the odds of finding a valid proof.

 - `BeamSearchExecutor` constructs prompts for each beam slot.
 Initial attempts call into the decode prompt template; repair attempts call `generate_repair_prompt` with the primary classified error.

-    - The beam system samples multiple candidates per attempt according to the `RetryConfig` schedules. `beam_schedule[n]` controls how many generations are requested on attempt *n*, while the paired `temperature_schedule[n]` widens or narrows the sampling distribution to trade determinism for diversity.
-Each slot uses a distinct seed so the LLM explores different proofs even with identical prompts.
-Collecting a batch of diverse candidates before compiling raises the odds that at least one proof both passes structural validation and compiles, letting the executor terminate early on success.
-- `ExecutorCache` exposes LRU caches for generation, compilation, and optional validation, exposing hit/miss stats for telemetry.
-- `RetryPolicyExecutor` drives attempts until success or exhaustion, compiling valid candidates via a callback that applies compile caching.
+- The default `beam_schedule` is `[1, 3, 3, 5, 5]`, meaning the first attempt generates 1 candidate, and later retries generate up to 5 candidates.
+- The default `temperature_schedule` is `[0.3, 0.5, 0.5, 0.7, 0.8]`, which effectively means the LLM starts out more deterministic and gradually becomes more exploratory.

 ## Dataset lifecycle